pulp-platform/bender/README.md

   - `vivado`: Set this target when working with Xilinx Vivado.
 Automatically set by the *bender-vivado* plugin.

+  - `riviera`: Set this target when working with Aldec Riviera-PRO.

 - **Abstraction**: You should set exactly one of the following to indicate at which abstraction level you are working on.

   - `rtl`: Set this target when working with the Register Transfer Level description of a design.
 If this target is set, only behavioural and no technology-specific modules should be used.